 In his intriguing essay Is Google Making Us Stupid?
 Nicholas Carr explores his personal experiences surrounding reading and the Internet.
 His work connects with a long lineage of thought reaching back to Marshall McLuhan.
 Carr offers the intriguing idea of deep reading:

 The kind of deep reading that a sequence of printed pages promotes is valuable not just for the knowledge we acquire from the author’s words but for the intellectual vibrations those words set off within our own minds.
 In the quiet spaces opened up by the sustained, undistracted reading of a book, or by any other act of contemplation, for that matter, we make our own associations, draw our own inferences and analogies, foster our own ideas.
 Deep reading, as Maryanne Wolf argues, is indistinguishable from deep thinking.

 Of course, scanning is helpful.
 Being able to summarize what we have read is fundamental to becoming literate.
 Finding ways to sift through large quantities of information has its place.
 But reading is also a means to, “make our own associations, draw our own inferences and analogies, foster our own ideas.”

 I maintain a book library of approximately 100 books.

 My preference is to remove books from it, rather than add to it.

-Although I read other books, very few find their way into this library.
 The books on my shelf are lifelong companions that I often revisit.
-Several books have been read three or more times at different point in my life.
+Several books have been read three or more times at different points in my life.
 As I read these books I write in them, sometimes quite extensively.
 Each time I revisit them I am often surprised by the pathways of my own presence.

 And each time I re-read these books, they are never quite the same.